-According to Bloomberg, Generation Z will pass up Millennials as the largest living generation in 2019, representing 32 percent of the entire population.
-Generation Z’s growing population and $44 billion buying power make it one of the most powerful consumer forces in the market today, increasing the need for Generation Z marketing strategies.
+Generation Z is anyone born in 1997 or later.
+According to Business Insider, this age group is passing up Millennials as the largest living generation, representing 40 percent of global consumers.
+Gen Z’s growing population and $143 billion spending power makes it one of the most influential consumer forces in the market today, increasing the need for Generation Z marketing strategies.

 For Gen Zers, the digital world has a language all its own, and they have changed the rules of engagement.
-Brands must be willing to listen to Gen Z voices, understand their preferences, and speak to them using the language and platforms they prefer in order to stay relevant in future markets.
-Increase engagement, build brand loyalty, and get ahead of your competition by targeting these new consumers with Generation Z marketing campaigns.
+Brands must be willing to listen to Gen Z voices, understand their preferences, and speak to them using the language and platforms they prefer in order to stay relevant in the future.
+Increase engagement, build brand loyalty, and get ahead of your competition by targeting this generation in your 2021 marketing campaigns.

 Generation Z Marketing Strategies

-Traditional marketing tactics often fall short and it can be difficult to capture Gen Z’s attention.
-Raised with smartphones in their hands and information at their fingertips, Generation Z has constant access to communication with brands.
+Traditional marketing tactics often fall short and it can be difficult to capture this younger generation’s attention.
+Raised with smartphones in their hands and information at their fingertips, Gen Z has constant access to communication with brands.
 Here are several Generation Z marketing strategies to help your business stay connected with these young consumers: